 - the building in which you live needs to be torn down or be renovated.

-Insurance is a very important aspect which we usually don’t think about, but it’s better to have it.
-Yeah, of course the landlord will (or at least should) have the insurance.
+Insurance is a very important aspect that tenants usually don’t think about, but it’s better to have it.
+Yeah, of course, the landlord will (or at least should) have the insurance.
 Thanks to that you’re protected from unexpected events like a broken washing machine in your neighbor’s flat, which floods your apartment.

 However, you can get insurance for yourself.
 It will protect you from the damage that you caused or something unexpected that happened to you, for example: breaking a glass shower door or a theft.
 This insurance is called civil liability insurance and it’s a relatively cheap one – especially compared to the cost of a potential damage.
 Highly recommended!

 Your landlord can ask you to sign an agreement in the form of a notary act and that’s nothing to be afraid about!
 Notary acts usually don’t involve any extra documents, beside those that we’ve already mentioned in this article.